mperham2/pdfreverse/README.md

-pdfreverse is a python script that reverses the page order in a pdf document.
+pdfreverse or rev.py is a python script that reverses the page order in a pdf document.

 Usage:
     python rev.py -i "input.pdf" -o "output.pdf"